LOOKING FOR BECKETT’S TREE

 G: We can still sing and dance, is that not so, Didi?

 D: Even when there’s nothing to sing about .

 G: Especially when there’s nothing to sing about.

 D: Or dance about.
 Yes, we manage all right.

 G : To make the best of a bad – Did you hear that noise?

 G: So.
 What am I supposed to do while you’re taking your boots off?

-THEY DISAPPEAR, REAPPEAR, BOW, DISAPPEAR.
+DARKNESS.
+THEY DISAPPEAR, LIGHTS.
+THEY REAPPEAR, BOW, DISAPPEAR.
 REAPPEAR, BOW, DISAPPEAR